suchialex/CINS3002-HW04/instructions.md

   - index (the integer position in the list where the employee_id was found, we don't find the employee, we will return 0)

 In the function body
+  - Clear the existing code
   - Using an if statement and the in operator, check if the employee_id (passed as parameter) is present in the employees list (passed as parameter)
   - If yes,
     - Get the index of the employee id in the list
     - Using this index, print the Name, Department and Salary
     - return True and the index obtained above
   - If not
-    - print employee not found
+    - print `Employee Not Found`
     - return False and 0
 </details>